n8agrin/pres-react/PITCHME.md

 # Let's talk about React!

 ---
-## Oh no, not another frontend thing!
+# Oh no, not another frontend thing!

 ![angst](/img/frontend-angst.jpg)

 ---
-# React is different, it's gonna be great!
+# React is different, it's gonna be great!*

+    * MIT Licensed - this comes with no warranty or guarantee of fitness!

 ---
-# Steve!
+# Did Steve Tell You That?!

 ![krouse](/img/krouse.jpg)

+Yep, back in about 2014, he did, and he was right!

+---
+# WAT MAN

 ---
 # Why you should not use React